- "What is The HOP?

 The name "HOP" isn't an acronym.
 The name was chosen to reflect the short, quick trips our customers can make when using the system.

 Everyone is welcome on The HOP.
 Riders under age 12 must be accompanied by an adult.
 Every bus is wheelchair accessible.
 Specific regulations are stated in the General Riding and Use Rules for Passengers.

-In Killeen - The HOP operates Monday - Friday 6am - 7pm.
-Saturdays 9am - 6pm.
-No Sunday or holiday service is provided.
+The HOP operates Monday - Friday 5:25am - 6:45pm.
+No weekend or holiday service is provided.

 The HOP operates fixed route and complementary paratransit service in the Killeen-Copperas Cove-Harker Heights and the Temple-Belton urban area and a demand response service in rural communities within the nine-county transit district.

 Public transit creates opportunities for employment, education, recreation, shopping, social activities, community involvement and cultural activities, especially for those people who have limited means of transportation.
 Public transportation is part of the foundation for the enhanced quality of life in an urban environment.

 Financial support for The HOP comes from local, State, and Federal sources.
 Federal support comes from the Federal Transit Administration; State support comes from the Texas Department of Transportation Public Transportation Fund; and local support comes from a cash contribution by Hill Country Transit District and in-kind match by local governments.

 Ride one-way anywhere on the system for only $1.00!
 Elderly, individuals with disabilities, Medicare recipients, and students ride half fare with HOP issued eligibility card and photo ID.
 Reduced rates are granted on a case-by-case basis.
 Additionally, customers are able to buy monthly bus passes; otherwise, exact change is needed for the fare box.